-Courage to Teach is a quarterly retreat series that nurtures and renews educators while also offering graduate credit from collaborating partner Edgewood College.
+Courage to Teach is a year-long series of 4 retreats that nurture and renew educators while also offering graduate credit from collaborating partner Edgewood College.
 This unique approach to professional development is based on the work of Parker J. Palmer and focuses on renewing the inner lives of educators rather than content knowledge or teaching techniques.

 Educators experience extended time in a lovely natural environment to explore "the heart of a teacher" and reconnect with their core values and the passion that brought them into teaching.
 Each retreat follows a seasonal theme, using the rich metaphors of nature, reflections on personal stories and classroom practice, poetry, and insights from various wisdom traditions.